Getting help for a family member with an alcohol problem

 Residential Rehabilitation may involve a period away from home ranging from weeks to months depending on the severity of the alcohol addiction.
 This can give the alcoholic valuable time away from the distractions of family life and use all their energies concentrating on getting better.
 Having no access to alcohol and 24 hour supervision helps break the physical addiction to alcohol.
 The most severe withdrawal symptoms are in the first 48 hours, but may last up to a week or more.
 It can be a physically and mentally distressing time for an addict struggling to break free from the addiction that has taken hold of them.
 Medical supervision will help manage a withdrawal safely and successfully.
 Withdrawal should not be attempted without medical advice.

-Having a trained counsellor or therapist on hand 24/7 can help immeasurably in this period of recovery.
+Having a trained counsellor or therapist can help immeasurably in this period of recovery.
 A good treatment centre will have caring understand staff with strong experience in the field of alcohol addiction.
 Sometimes alcohol problems are related to depression and other mental health problems.
 If this is the case, a dual diagnosis may be given.
 Specialist care is required for dual diagnosis cases and the symptoms of both may be similar and need different courses of treatment and recovery pathways.

 Outpatient treatment can be as effective as residential rehabilitation but may need more will power and determination.
 Despite receiving care during the day, return to their normal environs in the evening may cause temptation to drink and access to alcohol may prove too much for someone with an addiction to alcohol and trigger a relapse into drinking again.